 Paint will often bond better to polymer clay if applied to raw polymer clay and then baked together.
 Yes, you can easily bake paint onto polymer clay in most cases.
 It seldom bubbles or burns, but some paints will change color with the heat, especially if they contain a dye.

 Can you protect fragile paint by sealing it with a clay-safe varnish?
+(If you’re looking for a good varnish, check out this article.)
 Yes, it can sometimes work.
 Varnish can reinforce the thin skin of paint over your polymer creation.
 But if this only works if the varnish, itself, is strong.
 Varnishes are susceptible to many of the same issues we’re discussing here in regard to paint on polymer.
 And no varnish will stabilize a paint that is peeling from the polymer.
 A bond is only as strong as the first layer!

 Paint Fades over Time